-5. SPECIALISED SUPPORT CENTERS AND UNITS
+6 SPECALISED SUPPORT CENTERS AND UNITS

-5.1.
-STUDENTS WITH DISABILITY SUPPORT SERVICES UNIT
+6.1 STUDENTS WITH DISABILITIES UNIT

-Students with Disabilities Support Services Unit (SWDSSU) at Dhofar University strives to provide comprehensive academic and non-academic support services to all persons with disabilities for their holistic growth and development in a way that helps them to adapt to their various environments, and empower them in the Omani society for positive changes in their life and their societies.
+Students with Disabilities Unit (SWDU) at Dhofar University strives to provide comprehensive academic and non-academic support services to all persons with disabilities for their holistic growth and development in a way that helps them to adapt to their various environments, and empower them in the Omani society for positive changes in their life and their communities.

-The unit is headed by CAAS Dean and supported by a dedicated academic team consisting of faculty members drawn from all colleges and FP.
+The unit is headed by CAAS Dean and supported by a dedicated academic team consisting of faculty members drawn from all Colleges and FP.
 There is a full time coordinator for managing the activities of the center, for more details (Click here)

-Services Provided by SWDSSU
+Services Provided by SWDU